Materials-Consortia/OPTIMADE/optimade.rst

   - :field:`response-default-level`: String.
     Expresses if an implementation of this property is required to include or exclude it in responses when not specifically requested.
     This field only has meaning for the defined property when appearing in the :field:`x-optimade-requirements` at the outermost level of the definition.
-    Nevertheless, it MAY appear at other places, e.g., if a nested property definition has been inserted that references its own :field:`$id`.
+    Nevertheless, it MAY appear in other places, e.g., if a nested property definition has been inserted that references its own :field:`$id`.

     The string MUST be one of the following:

     - :val:`must`: the defined property MUST be included in responses unless specifically excluded.
     - :val:`should`: the defined property SHOULD be included in responses unless specifically excluded.
-    - :val:`may`: it is OPTIONAL for the implementation to include the defined property in responses or not.
+    - :val:`may`: it is OPTIONAL for the implementation to include the defined property in responses.
     - :val:`should not`: the defined property SHOULD NOT be included in responses unless specifically requested.
     - :val:`must not`: the defined property MUST NOT be included in responses unless specifically requested.